The Nightingales + Pete Astor + Kamura

-We are very pleased to announce that The Nightingales will be coming to Esquires in April 2020!
+We are very pleased to announce that The Nightingales will finally be coming to Esquires on the 7th November

 It’s unusual for an act to hit its peak after four decades.
 Yet here it is.

 Commercial Suicide Man, their 7” Vic Godard collaboration, was released as the group entered the studio to record their ninth full-length album.
 While the single sold out almost immediately, got picked as BBC 6’s Single of the Week, and received more airplay than any Nightingales record to date, it won’t have prepared fans for the most ambitious album in the band’s catalogue.